-General Sport, Basketball, Netball, Rugby League, Soccer, Gridiron (American Football) and Touch Foo tball
+AFL, Basketball, Netball, Rugby League, Soccer, Gridiron (American Football) and Touch Football

-Course Description Course Description

-Development Program in Sport - skill development, rule knowledge and strategy knowledge in their chosen sport.
+Football Course Description Development Program in Sport - skill development, rule knowledge and strategy knowledge in their chosen sport.
 The course will also include units on sports psychology, nutrition, and exercise physiology.
 Excellence programs will be offered in sports where appropriate - currently Basketball, Netball, Rugby League and Touch Football have Excellence Programs and this may be adjusted based on demand and commitment.

-EligibilityStudents must be playing or be able to demonstrate an ability to play their chosen sport.
-They must have completed a satisfactory level of participation and commitment in the Year 7 and 8 program if they are current Trinity College students.

-Students must commit to attending training sessions held before/after school and competing in appropriate competitions as part of the TAP program

-Competitions include: District and Regional tournaments (in all sports), All Schools Touch, Confraternity Rugby League, Titans Cup Rugby League, Catholic and Vicki Wilson Cup Netball Champion, Schools Basketball, National Schools Basketball, the Elite 8 Tournament and various Marist competitions.
+Eligibility Competitions include: District and Regional tournaments (in all sports), All Schools Touch, Confraternity Rugby League, Titans Cup Rugby League, Catholic and Vicki Wilson Cup Netball Champion, Schools Basketball, National Schools Basketball, the Elite 8 Tournament and various Marist competitions.
 The school competitions may be "age" or "Year level" based and teams will be selected based on the appropriate criteria.

-Being in the TAP program does not guarantee selection in a school representative team.
-Trials are held for all elite teams, and students outside the TAP program may trial for these teams.

-Students enrolled in the TAP program are continually assessed and students not meeting the subject requirements and/or level of achievement may be required to choose an alternative subject.

-Students not meeting the commitments and aims of the program may be asked to change elective classes.

-Aims of the TalentedThe aim of the Talented Athlete Program (TAP) is to provide students with the opportunity to develop their sporting potential whilst maintaining their performance in academic studies.
+Being in the program does not guarantee selection in a school representative team.
+Trials are held for all elite teams, and students outside the program may trial for these teams.
+Students enrolled in the program are continually assessed and students not meeting the subject requirements and/or level of achievement may be required to choose an alternative subject.
+Students not meeting the commitments and aims of the program may be asked to change elective classes Aims of the Talented Athlete Program The aim of the Student Athlete and Sport Development (SASD) is to provide students with the opportunity to develop their sporting potential whilst maintaining their performance in academic studies.
 The program aims to provide students with quality coaching and feedback on their development within the sporting and school environment, allowing students to access opportunities to compete in elite competitions across South-East Queensland and beyond.
 Students will also gain skills in goal setting, teamwork and accountability and will be taught techniques to apply these skills to their daily routines.
 Students will gain an understanding of the rules and strategies relevant to their chosen sport.

-Where numbers permit TAP classes may be split into Extension and Development squads.
-These selections will be at trials advertised within the College.
-Students may be required to move between Extension and Development based on performance and commitment.

 Examples of Activities and Assessment Each class will be sport specific where numbers permit, together where the skills overlap and separately where the skills diverge.
 Practical areas include skills, strength and conditioning, speed, and agility development.
 The students will have fitness assessments in Term 1 and Term 3.
 Assessment will encompass diet and nutrition, coaching and refereeing, training principles, goal setting, video analysis, rules and strategy and exercise physiology and this will be in the form of research assignments, projects and class activities.
 Subject assessment will involve both a practical and theoretical component.
-Theory assessments align with the requirements in senior subjects such as the Certificate 2 and 3 in Sport and Recreation and the Diploma of Sport Administration.
+Theory assessments align with the requirements in senior subjects such as the Certificate 3 in Sport Athlete and the Diploma of Sport Administration.
 This enables pathways for students in both university entrance and the workplace.

 Visual Art